trustedshops/trustedshops-ios-sdk/README.md

 - - - -

-## 3. Displaying shop grade and rating
+## 3. Display shop grade and rating

 The SDK contains three additional views to display your shop's grade and rating in your app: `TRSShopRatingView`, `TRSShopSimpleRatingView`, and `TRSShopGradeView`.
 They work similar to the `TRSTrustbadgeView` (`TRSShopGradeView` is an example, the other views work the same):